Yelp/mrjob/docs/guides/emr-advanced.rst

 .. warning::

-    If you use cluster pools, keep
+    If you use cluster pools, either set :mrjob-opt:`max_hours_idle` in your config file (recommended), or
-    :command:`mrjob terminate-idle-clusters` in your crontab!
+    keep :command:`mrjob terminate-idle-clusters` in your crontab.
     Otherwise you may forget to terminate your clusters and waste a lot of money.

-Alternatively, you may use the :mrjob-opt:`max_hours_idle` option to create self-terminating clusters; the disadvantage is that pooled jobs may occasionally join clusters with out knowing they are about to self-terminate (this is better for development than production).

 Pooling is designed so that jobs run against the same :py:mod:`mrjob.conf` can share the same clusters.
 This means that the version of :py:mod:`mrjob` and